lerouxrgd/ngt-rs/README.md

 means that you'll need to make the build artifact `libngt.so` available to your final binary.
 You'll also need to have `OpenMP` installed on the system where it will run.
-If you want to build `ngt-rs` statically, then use the `static` Cargo feature, note that in this case `OpenMP` will be disabled when building NGT.
+If you want to build `ngt-rs` statically, then use the `static` Cargo feature, note that in this case `OpenMP` will be linked statically too.

 Furthermore, NGT's shared memory and large dataset features are available through Cargo features `shared_mem` and `large_data` respectively.